 The total number of delivery ports has ranged from a six to eight ports.
 The total number of deliveries has fluctuated between 487 deliveries in 2009 to 667 deliveries in 2012.
 Floating processors had the most deliveries by annual basis by the trawl CV sector followed by Akutan, motherships, Unalaska/Dutch Harbor, and Adak.
 Looking at ownership residency data, there has been a gradual concentration of reported trawl CV ownership by community.
 In 2005, there were 109 reported trawl CV owners in eight different communities, while in 2018 there were 105 owners in five different communities.
 The shift in residency could be in part due to some consolidation in the AFA trawl CV fleet and the non-AFA trawl CV fleet.
 Communities with no reported trawl CV residency since 2011 include Girdwood, Unalaska/Dutch Harbor, Sand Point, Anchorage, and Petersburg.
 Another community that has also seen a sharp decline in the number of trawl CV owners is Oregon.
-In 2005, 21 trawl CV owners reported Oregon as their residence.
+In 2005, 21 trawl CV owners reported Oregon as their residence, while in 2018, 12 trawl CV owners reported Oregon as their residence.

 2.6.6.2.
-HAL CV $\ge$ 60 ft
+HAL CV ≥ 60 ft14

-The HAL $CV \ge 60$ ft sector includes all vessels $\ge 60$ ft LOA operating as CVs using HAL gear.
+The HAL $CV \ge 60$ ft sector includes all vessels ≥ 60 ft LOA operating as CVs using HAL gear.
 Most of these vessels fish almost exclusively for sablefish in the individual fishing quota (IFQ) fishery, but also retain rockfish and Pacific cod as required for IFQ sablefish participants.
-Beginning in 2003, HAL $CVs \ge 60$ ft must have a Pacific cod HAL CV endorsement on their LLP license to conduct directed fishing for Pacific cod in the BS or AI with HAL gear.
+Beginning in 2003, HAL $CVs \ge 60$ ft must have a Pacific cod HAL CVs endorsement on their LLP license to conduct directed fishing for Pacific cod in the BS or AI with HAL gear.